-Wageningen Food & Biobased Research investigates how freezing affects food products at micro to macro scale and how the freezing process can be optimised from product and energy perspective.
+Wageningen Food & Biobased Research investigates how freezing affects food products and how the freezing process can be optimised from product and energy perspective.

 Many processed food products – from fish, topastries and fruit – are frozen, either in transit between processing steps or as consumer product.
 Freezing temporarily prevents food spoilage and therefore increases a product’s shelf life but is also linked to quality problems.
 Freezing, thawing and tempering (defrosting to -3°C) often lead to irreversible changes in product composition and texture: the formed ice crystals damage cell structures and dehydrate the product, which causes protein denaturation and changes water-binding and water-distribution.
 Such quality changes are often invisibleto the naked eye.
 This makes it difficult for food manufacturers and chill/freezeprocessors to optimise the quality and cost of their processing chain.
 Understanding the effects of freezing process parameters and storage temperature on the formationof ice crystals, the change in water-binding capacity and microbiology isessential.